ProductLabsUS/Flusso-Agent-console/ARCHITECTURE.md

         apiBaseUrl: 'http://localhost:8000',
         modelMode: 'flash'  // or 'reasoning'
     },
     // Chat data
     chat: {
         messages: [],       // [{role: 'user'|'assistant', content: str}]
         isLoading: false
     },
     // Current context
     context: {
         currentAssets: null,  // Media assets from latest response
         matchedProduct: null, // Model number if found
         sources: []           // Source references
     },
     // Freshdesk
     freshdesk: {
         ticketId: null
     }
 };
 ```

+**Static File Serving and Favicon:**

+- The backend (FastAPI) is configured to serve all files in the `client/` directory as static files, including `index.html`, CSS, JS, and images.
+- The favicon (`/favicon.ico`) is served from `client/icons/favicon.ico` via a dedicated FastAPI route, so browsers display the correct icon in the tab.
+---

+## 🆕 Notable Recent Changes

+- **Static file serving**: The backend now serves the frontend directly from the `client/` directory, making deployment and local development easier.
+- **Favicon support**: `/favicon.ico` is now served from the correct location, eliminating browser 404 errors.
+- **Documentation folder**: Added `documentation/` with beginner-friendly guides for structure and installation.
+- **Updated data files**: Data files are now in Excel and JSON format, with a manifest for easier management.
+- **Environment example**: `.env.example` is provided for easy setup of environment variables.

+---

 **Key Functions:**